Alexander961724/Cisco-Networking-Simulation/README.md

 # 🚀 Cisco Packet Tracer Network Simulation

 ## 📌 Project Overview
-Provide a brief description of your project.
-Example:
-"This project simulates an enterprise network with VLANs, OSPF routing, ACLs for security, and SSH for remote management.
-Configured in Cisco Packet Tracer."
+This project simulates an enterprise network with VLANs, OSPF routing, ACLs for security, and SSH for remote management.
+Configured in Cisco Packet Tracer.

 ## 🛠 Features
 - ✅ VLANs for network segmentation